 · Marketing Opportunities.
 Wyoming will study domestic and international marketing opportunities and aggressively reach out to those markets.
-Analysis will include identifying our strengths, weaknesses, opportunities, challenges and competition.
+Analysis will include identifying our strengths, weaknesses, opportunities, challenges, and competition.
 Wyoming will promote its resources, responsible development, regulatory certainty, and research and development investments.
 This process will lead to the identification of business opportunities and recommendations for long-term success.

 · GIS Tool.
-A widely accessible, Web-based geographic information system (GIS) with a data viewer and query tool will be developed to facilitate planning, siting and analyses for energy development and natural resource management.
+A widely accessible, web-based, geographic information system (GIS) with a data viewer and query tool will be developed to facilitate planning, siting and analyses for energy development and natural resource management.
 The tool’s extensive functionality will include a GIS map engine, links to data, query and reporting tools, forums, and a mechanism to distribute information.
-Landowners, industries, local, state and county agencies and the public will have access to data including socioeconomic information, pipelines, transmission, cultural resources, energy resources, agricultural resources, water resources, wildlife, soils, infrastructure and vegetation.
+Landowners, industries, local, state and county agencies and the public will have access to data, including socioeconomic information, pipelines, transmission, cultural resources, energy resources, agricultural resources, water resources, wildlife, soils, infrastructure, and vegetation.

-· Hybrid Energy Systems are characterized by combining a variety of inputs through engineering to produce a variety of outputs.
+· Hybrid Energy Systems. are characterized by combining a variety of inputs through engineering to produce a variety of outputs.
 In Wyoming, this could mean combining coal, natural gas and wind in a large energy campus to produce liquid fuels, chemicals and power.
-In the long-term, small modular nuclear plants could be part of this value-added conversion process.
+In the long-term small modular nuclear plants could be part of this value-added conversion process.
 A fully developed energy complex will take many years to complete but this initiative will create plausible scenarios leading to specific steps forward.

 Infrastructure Investment Initiative

 Communities are the backbone of a strong energy economy and require good infrastructure to provide services.
 Wyoming needs to anticipate growth and continue investment in community infrastructure — preparing for the future.
 Communities must have good roads, bridges, hospitals and more to support a vibrant energy economy.
 They must also have the ability to integrate energy infrastructure that supports local economies, such as natural gas distribution systems, biomass generation, energy efficiency and others.
 Knowing what infrastructure is needed, as well as available financing options, is necessary.
-This initiative will explore an infrastructure priority list, analyzing basic needs and energy utilization options. $25,000 financing opportunities that facilitate development of sound infrastructure will be incorporated.

-Activities: Develop an industry advisory committee to provide feedback on infrastructure requirements and availability.
+Activities: Develop and industry advisory committee to provide feedback on infrastructure requirements and availability.
 Contract with consultants with infrastructure expertise to evaluate infrastructure readiness across the state.
 Create GIS layers where necessary.
 Report on infrastructure deficiencies.
 Investigate alternative approaches to financing infrastructure.

 Wind Energy Manufacturing Initiative

 Building on success in attracting manufacturers, Wyoming will explore efforts to grow a strong renewable energy manufacturing sector.
-The Wyoming Business Council will lead the effort — meeting with government, community members and businesses to analyze the existing opportunities, inventory current incentives and infrastructure and develop specific recommendations to grow this industry.
+The Wyoming Business Council will lead the effort — meeting with government, community members, and businesses to analyze the existing opportunities, inventory current incentives and infrastructure and develop specific recommendations to grow this industry.

 Activities: Prepare recommendations to attract this industry.
 Develop, grow and maintain contacts and prospects.
 Promote Wyoming at renewable energy venues.
 Assist regions with local marketing efforts.
 Review workforce training requirements and availability.